 Costs of Visiting the Great Wall on Public Transport

 Visiting the wall isn’t cheap, but if you want to see the Wild Wall, then this is the cheapest way to do it.
 The subway to Wangfujing will cost 2RMB each way.
 The bus from Wangfujing to the Jinshanling Service Station is 32 RMB – or if you have a Bejing Subway pass, it discounts it to 20 RMB.
-The shuttle bus to the East or West Gates of Jinshanling are free.
+The shuttle bus to the East or West Gates of Jinshanling is free.
 If you can’t wait you can get a taxi, for about 11RMB each.

 Entrance to the Jinshanling section of the wall is 65 RMB.